 In an effort to continue working toward closing the gender wage gap, more states are enacting laws that prevent an employer from asking a candidate or applicant for compensation history.

-Delaware is the most recent state to sign a law (effective December 2017) restricting employers from asking for compensation history.
+As of August 2020, there are 19 states that have banned the requests of salary history and compensation.
 They can however, consider a candidate’s salary history should the applicant share that information voluntarily.
 It will still be legal for employers to share the salary range of the positions they are hiring for, and to ask a candidate what their desired salary range is.

 The rationale behind such laws is that when no salary history is disclosed, employers are forced to make offers based upon the work being done, and the work experience of the candidate.
 Therefore, making it less likely that currently underpaid applicants will not have their salary history used against them and continue to be underpaid.